shastajs/shasta/docs/Store/createStore.md

 The only way to change the state inside it is to dispatch an action on it, which triggers a reducer to modify the state in an immutable way.

-To create it, pass your root reducer and some other options to it:
+To create it, pass a root reducer and some other options to it:

 ```js
 const store = createStore({